kamurani/CASM/README.md

 - [SIFTS](https://www.ebi.ac.uk/pdbe/docs/sifts/quick.html) for cross referencing sequence positions

+- Deal with uncurated sequences (e.g. A0A6J1BG53 (A0A6J1BG53_9ROSI) ) from alphafold

 ## TODO (future)

 - take into account what the structure is like if other PTMs are present